CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

     * destroy existing tags before seeding
     * create tags for each product in the database
     * clear Faker unique word list after each product to ensure uniqueness
+##### List Products by Tag
+* $ rails g controller Tags
+* ./app/controllers/tags_controller.rb
+  * add:
+    * index action method to list all tags
+    * show action method to show a specific tag and its associated products
+* ./config/routes.rb
+  * add: resources :tags, only: [:index, :show]
+* $ mkdir app/views/tags
+  * create a new directory for the views associated with the TagsController.
+* $ code ./app/views/tags/index.html.erb
+  * add: Loop through each tag and display its name with a link to its show page.
+* $ code ./app/views/tags/show.html.erb
+  * add: Display the tag's name and loop through each of its associated products, displaying the product's name with a link to its show page.
+* ./app/views/products/show.html.erb
+  * modify: Change the display of tags to use link_to so each tag links to its show page.
 ## ********************** End *********************

 ## ********************* Labs *********************